osa-ora/simple_java_amq/README.md

 ```
 mvn test // to run the unit tests
 mvn clean test spring-boot:run // to build, test and run the application
+//update application properties to use either topic or queue and AmqApplication.java with queue/topic name
 mvn package //to build the jar file of this SpringBoot app
 //or package then run
 mvn package